padmajeetpawar/StockWatch/README.md

 # StockWatch
-An Android application to monitor stocks
+An Android application which allows user to display selected stocks and monitor

-# Technology Stack
+## Technology Stack
 • Java
 • REST API
 • JSON